 Where to find information on employment rights and responsibilities

-Acas and the HSE are reliable sources of information and advice on employment rights and responsibilities.
+Acas and the Health and Safety Executive (HSE) are reliable sources of information and advice on employment rights and responsibilities.

-Where staff members believe you’re exposing them to risks or potential hazards or where they’ve complained about employees' health risks in the workplace without a satisfactory response, they can raise concerns to the HSE or local authority.
+Where staff members believe you’re exposing them to risks or potential hazards, or where they’ve complained about health and safety risks in the workplace without a satisfactory response, they can raise concerns to the HSE or local authority.

-Croner's experts are on hand to help employers know what their rights are, health and safety responsibilities are to their workforce.
+Croner's experts are on hand to help employers know their rights and responsibilities in detail.

-Over the past 80 years, we've helped employers align their documentation, policies and helped them through the various employment law changes that take place on a yearly basis.
+Over the past 80 years, we've helped employers align their documentation and policies to these rights and responsibilities, helping them through the various employment law changes that take place on a yearly basis.

 Related resources